ROXi: Partnerships

 ROXi launched on Sky Q set top box in to millions of homes across the UK on 8 September 2020.
 This was the first time ROXi partnered with a third-party platform to make music entertainment experience available without dedicated ROXi hardware.
 Sky provide ROXi on Sky Q for free for 30 days followed by a monthly subscription of £6.99/month.
 Sky Q subscribers control ROXi using the Sky Q remote control and a ROXi iOS and Android mobile companion app.

 In the United States, ROXi partnered with Sinclair Broadcast Group to offer its services on its ATSC 3.0 lighthouse station to take advantage of the technology's features.
-While an internet connection is required to access ROXi from a DTV station, as such stations (as with all over-the-air television and radio stations) are regulated by the Federal Communications Commission, mild profanty is edited accordingly, with songs having excessive profanity not aired at all.
+While an internet connection is required to access ROXi from a DTV station, as such stations (as with all over-the-air television and radio stations) are regulated by the Federal Communications Commission, mild profanity is edited accordingly, with songs having excessive profanity not aired at all.

 American affiliates for ROXi via ATSC 3.0 (all airing on the .21 digital subchannel of a Sinclair station) include stations in Albany, New York, Baltimore, Maryland, Birmingham, Alabama, Buffalo, New York, Charleston, South Carolina, Cincinnati, Ohio, Columbus, Ohio, Dayton, Ohio, Des Moines, Iowa, El Paso, Texas, Flint, Michigan, Fresno, California, Green Bay, Wisconsin, Greensboro, North Carolina, Greenville, South Carolina, Las Vegas, Nevada, Minneapolis, Minnesota, Mobile, Alabama-Pensacola, Florida, Nashville, Tennessee, Omaha, Nebraska, Pittsburgh, Pennsylvania, Portland, Maine, Raleigh, North Carolina, Rochester, New York, Salt Lake City, Utah, San Antonio, Texas, Seattle, Washington, Syracuse, New York, Washington, D.C. (via PBS station WHUT-TV instead of Sinclair-owned WJLA-TV), Wes Palm Beach, Florida, and Wichita, Kansas.